SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

 Optional Line Breaks
 ____________________

-The rules above define how elements of code should be wrapped when they do not fit on a single line.
+The rules above explain how code should be wrapped when it does not fit on a single line.
-However, these rules may also be applied even where an element *does* fit on a single line, if the additional line breaks help to improve readability and avoid over-dense code.
+However, these rules may also be applied at the programmer's discretion, if additional line breaks will help to improve readability.

-Optional line breaks may also help when the *information* density is high, even if the textual density is not.
+Keep in mind that optional line breaks may also help when the *information* density is high, even if the textual density is not.
 The first line of this function is very information-dense::